-There are a number of benefits of owning car insurance.
+There are a number of benefits of owning four wheeler insurance.
 Firstly, it helps you meet the legal requirement of owning at least a third party car insurance cover.
 Moreover, a car insurance policy helps you meet financial liabilities that may arise towards a third party or own-damages to your car due to a road accident or any other unfortunate event.

 How much is car insurance premium?

 The premium rates for third-party car insurance depend on the engine capacity of the car and is fixed by the IRDAI.
 However, the premium for standalone own-damage and comprehensive car insurance policies varies from car to car depending on a number of factors such as car's MMV (Make, Model and Variant), RTO location, engine capacity, registration city, fuel type,

 What if my car insurance policy gets expired?

 Every car insurance comes with a validity period, post which you need to renew it to continue to enjoy its benefits.
 However, even if you miss to get your car insurance plan renewed by the expiry date, you can still get it renewed till the next 90 days from the date of expiry.
 After the expiry of this 90-day period, car insurance cannot be renewed.
 In such a case, you need to purchase a new car insurance policy.